JohnAllAlong/Just-The-Docs-Team-1-Fork/index.md

 ### John

-John is a lifelong gamer and recent programmer who is working hard to bring his owm ideas to life.
+John is a lifelong gamer and recent programmer who is working hard to bring his own ideas to life.
 When not sitting down, he enjoys going to concerts and cooking new recipes!

 ### Cate